Code-Institute-Submissions/One-Day-In-May-MS1/README.md

 - The FavIcon code snippet was generated and copied across from the [FavIcon website](https://www.favicon-generator.org/).

 **Header**
-- In the header, the nav element code used to create a toggle menu on small screen sizes was copied from Bootstrap: https://getbootstrap.com/docs/4.5/components/navbar/#nav
+- In the header, the nav element code used to create a toggle menu on small screen sizes was copied from [Bootstrap](https://getbootstrap.com/docs/4.5/components/navbar/#nav).

 **Highlights page**
 - On the Highlights page, I created tabs to separate the highlights of the 3 matches.
-I copied code from Bootstrap to achieve this:  https://getbootstrap.com/docs/4.5/components/navs/#javascript-behavior
+I copied code from [Bootstrap](https://getbootstrap.com/docs/4.5/components/navs/#javascript-behavior) to achieve this.

 **Meet the Players**
 - A portion of HTML code and CSS code was copied from [this website](https://www.w3schools.com/howto/howto_css_flip_card.asp) in order to create the flip-card effect on the player images.
 Some of the style rules were amended to suit the desired needs of this webpage.